lbcclib/findit/README.md

   * Click the pull requests tab
   * Click New Pull Request.
   * Verify your changes, then click "Create pull request".

-### Developing on Windows Machines
-1. Install Ruby, Rails, and Git using the Rails Installer: http://railsinstaller.org/en
-  * I recommend that you use the 2.1 installer, due to a [bothersome issue with their 2.2 installer](https://github.com/railsinstaller/railsinstaller-windows/issues/81).
-2. Follow the directions listed above.